 3. Hearing the Game: To get the best sound experience for the Super Bowl there are several ways to go, depending on your setup.

 Option 1: If you are planning to receive the Super Bowl using an over-the-air antenna, which is connected to an HDTV with an ATSC tuner, then check to see if your HDTV has a Digital Optical Audio Output Connection.
-Also, if have a surround sound system in your home theater setup, check to see if the receiver in your system also has a corresponding Digital Optical Audio Input connection.
+Also, if you have a surround sound system in your home theater setup, check to see if the receiver in your system also has a corresponding Digital Optical Audio Input connection.
 If so, then simply connect the digital audio output of the HDTV to the digital audio input of the home theater system and you will experience the surround sound feed for the Super Bowl.

 Option 2: On the other hand, if your HDTV does not have a Digital Optical Audio Output, but has a set of analog stereo outputs, then connect those outputs from your HDTV to your home theater system.
 If using this connection option, check to see if your home theater system a Dolby Prologic II or IIx setting option.
 If so, then you will still be able to extract a surround sound signal from the stereo input signal, although it is not as effective as the surround sound signal accessed by the Digital Optical Audio connection option.

-Option 3: Another way to access audio thats you may be able to take advantage of is Audio Return Channel.
+Option 3: Another way to access audio that you may be able to take advantage of is Audio Return Channel.
 The features utilizes the HDMI connection that you may already have between your TV and a home theater receiver (or HDMI-equipped sound bar) and can transfer the audio signal originating from the TV back to the home theater receiver without having to make a separate digital or analog audio connection from the TV to the home theater receiver.
 However, in order to take advantage of this option, both your TV and Home Theater Receiver/System or Sound Bar have to incorporate this feature.
 For more details, read my article on Audio Return Channel.

 Option 4: If you subscribe to HD-Cable or HD-Satellite, then your cable or satellite box should have a Digital Optical Audio Output connection.
 If this is the case, then connect directly from the box to the Digital Audio Input Connection of your home theater system.
 You will now be able to access the surround sound signal from the high definition cable or satellite feed.